Adapted from Facebook Post of August 21, 2019

 In pressing hard for new leadership in the ORP Executive elections earlier this year, Diana and I and our slate made the mistake of campaigning to an ORP Executive Committee audience that has zero mechanical connection to 99.9% of our registered-to-vote Oregon Republicans.
-To say it in opposite terms, our ORP top state leadership has the enthusiastic support of less than one-tenth of one percent of Oregon Republicans – maybe 500 total, while the ORP Executive Committee represents itself to the world as the voice of all 701,000 of us.
+To say it in opposite terms, we campaigned to an ORP top state leadership that has the enthusiastic support of less than one-tenth of one percent of Oregon Republicans – maybe 500 total.

 That’s right.
 The “supporting reach” of our ORP top leadership is limited to no more than 500 Oregon Republicans, many of whom lie within the official party structure itself.